Cat Defecating vs Middening? It’s the Cat Behavior Clinic’s Specialty

 Our veterinarian and behaviorist’s experience and formal animal behavior studies ensure your cat will receive the highest level of appropriate care.
 They have been conducting defecation consultations since 1999 and helped thousands of cat owners solve their feline defecation behavior issues in over thirty countries.
 See our current outstanding Clinic Success Rate.

-Considered the authority on the cat defecation issue, Mieshelle conducts hundreds of defecation consultations each year since 1999 and lectures worldwide to veterinarians and shelter workers on this very “perplexing” behavior issue.
+Considered the authority on the cat defecation issue, Mieshelle conducts hundreds of defecation consultations each year for over 33 years and lectures worldwide to veterinarians and shelter workers on this very “perplexing” behavior issue.

 You won’t find much information on middening on the Internet, but sometimes a stool is not just a stool.
 Stools left around the walkways of the home or on your pillow might be a form of marking done by your cat to delineate territory.
 Middening is as different from its defecation counterpart, in both motive and effect, as spraying is from mere urination.
 Middening comes from a little-heard English word that (as we’re sure you know) derives from the Old Norse term for a dunghill or manure pile.